stacktoheap/stacktoheap.github.io/_posts/2012-11-18-why-i-love-jetbrains-teamcity-as-a-net-developer.markdown

 date: 2012-11-18 21:50
 comments: true
 categories: [teamcity, .net, ci, cd, nuget]
+excerpt: "TeamCity is great for any tech stack.
+It's .NET related features make it stand out in the .NEt world"
 ---

 TeamCity is a delightful CI server in its own right.
 The amazing [features](http://www.jetbrains.com/teamcity/features/index.html) make it a very good offering in the CI / CD space.